 Lowcountry Land Trust’s mission has never been more relevant than it is today.
 Accelerated growth has impacted our landscapes and, by extension, our quality of life.
 It is exciting to see the positive economic opportunities this generates for our cities and communities.
 Still, we must balance this trend with protecting the land that is foundational to the health of our coastal ecosystems.
 Longleaf Society gifts to Lowcountry Land Trust enable work intimately connected with the region’s cultural history and natural landscapes.
 Mr. Perry asks readers to “Step outside anywhere in the Lowcountry – take a ride, cruise the waterways, hunt, fish, hike, birdwatch or engage in any of your favorite outdoor pastimes.
 You will quickly feel a part of something that is magical yet threatened to fade away.”
 By protecting these unique places forever through Lowcountry Land Trust’s conservation easements and owned properties, residents’ quality of life can benefit from the area’s special places for generations to come.

-Now, between working for a small green engineering firm known as Water & Land Solutions and engaging with Lowcountry Land Trust in various ways, Mr. Perry finds value in providing his time, talent, and treasure to protect South Carolina’s land and water quality in perpetuity.
+Now, between working for a small green engineering firm known as Water & Land Solutions and engaging with Lowcountry Land Trust in various ways, Mr. Bob Perry finds value in providing his time, talent, and treasure to protect South Carolina’s land and water quality in perpetuity.